kristopolous/2019-november-novel/ch6.rst

 But the mere existence of tool of newspaper wasn't enough.
 It wasn't until nearly 200 years later, in the 1810s, that the tool of the printing presses, capable of making over 1,000 impressions per hour (albiet typeset by hand), on both sides of the newsprint material  (cotton paper, also known as cotton rags), existed.

-In the 1830s, a new innovation, relying on commercialization through advertising as opposed to a mostly at-cost subscription model, led to the introduction of a "penny press".
-This along with the massive reduction in the price of a paper, process, and printing tools gave way to an explosion of cheap periodicals, costing 1/6th the price of the other offerings.
+In the 1830s, a new innovation, relying on commercialization through advertising as opposed to a mostly at-cost subscription model, and a steam-powered as opposed to a hand-powered press, led to the introduction of a "penny press".[#]_  This along with the massive reduction in the price of a paper, process, and printing tools gave way to an explosion of cheap periodicals, costing 1/6th the price of the other offerings.

 The penny press captured a new emerging market, due to being 83% less costly, and covered different material than what was targeted towards the upper class such as sports, crime news, and gossip.
 Their variations today would be closest to tabloids.